Balcony garden ideas: inspiration for your balcony garden

-With so many of us getting into gardening recently, especially due to lockdown, there has been a rise in the interest of balcony gardening, and we are using our balconies in new ways.
+With so many of us getting into gardening recently, there has been a rise in the interest of balcony gardening, and we are using our balconies in new ways.
 With some simple tricks and a few investment pieces, you will find that growing produce, sowing flowers and displaying a plethora of plants is just as easy in your balcony garden as if you had your own sprawling back-garden.
 Read on for our top ten balcony garden ideas.

 These are just the beginning of your balcony garden space.
 Try to be inventive and creative when it comes to your space and recycling and re-using old planters and pots for the balcony can be a great way of adding character to the outside space.
 It's the perfect time to maximise on whatever outdoor space you have and turn your balcony into an oasis.